abinit/abinit/doc/tutorial/dmft_triqs.md

 $\frac{u_l(r)}{r} Y_{lm}(\hat{r})$ where $Y_{lm}(\hat{r})$ are real spherical harmonics.

 The choice of the radial wavefunction is made through the variable [[dmft_orbital]].
 For iron, the
-$3d$ orbitals remain quite localized and keep their atomic character, so we usually just take the lowest-energy atomic orbital from the PAW dataset (truncated at the PAW radius).
+$3d$ orbitals remain quite localized and keep their atomic character, so we just take the lowest-energy atomic orbital from the PAW dataset (truncated at the PAW radius).
 That is the default choice, [[dmft_orbital]]$=1$, but you can pick any orbital from your PAW dataset or even provide a custom one from a file if needed.